yylonly/yylonly.github.io/index.md

 ## Currently

 I'm a PhD Candidate in Software Engineering at the University of Macau, Macau.
-Research interests are intelligent software engineering.
+Research interests includes automated and intelligent software engineering.

 ## Education